Simulation-Decomposition/simdec-R/README.md

 ```
 # Initialize decomposition
-dec_limit       <-  0.8 # cummulative significance threshold; % (used to decide how many variables to take for decomposition)
+dec_limit       <-  0.8 # cummulative sensitivity threshold; % (used to decide how many variables to take for decomposition)
 threshold_type  <-  2   # 1 for 'percentile-based' (same amount of observations in each state), 2 for 'interval-based' (equaly-spaced ranges)
 output_name     <-  colnames(example_data[,1])
 var_names       <-  colnames(inputs)